tailrecursion/hlisp-starter/README.md

 * **Lisp is flexible enough to encompass all of the disparate domains.**

   The power and flexibility of a full-featured Lisp is more than capable of handling the demands of user interface programming.
+Templating tools, event handling, etc. can all be implemented in Lisp.

 ## Demo